- Written by Dr.Mehmet Demircioglu

 Slow growth can still be normal for many months.
 The early shedding phase can make the transplant look worse before it looks better.
 Some patients see early signs around month 3 or month 4.
 Others grow more slowly and feel disappointed until month 6 or later.

 By month 4, some patients have visible improvement, while others still look thin.
-This is why a worried patient at month 4 needs context, not panic.
+A worried patient at month 4 needs context, not panic.
 Month 4 is a growth checkpoint, not a final verdict.

 If you are worried about low density 4 months after hair transplant, the answer depends on pattern, graft placement, hair caliber, redness, shedding, and whether the area is beginning to wake up.
 One photo alone is rarely enough.

 Some patients compare themselves with people who grow quickly.
 That comparison is emotionally dangerous.
 A fast grower is not the standard for everyone.
-The question is whether your own recovery is moving in a reasonable direction.
+The useful detail is whether your own recovery is moving in a reasonable direction.

 Why can month 4, month 6, and month 7 feel confusing?